Pylons/pyramid/docs/narr/views.rst

-You can use the :class:`repoze.bfg.view.bfg_view` decorator as a simple callable to manually decorate classes in Python 2.5 and below (without the decorator syntactic sugar), if you wish:
+You can use the :class:`repoze.bfg.view.bfg_view` decorator as a simple callable to manually decorate classes in Python 2.5 and below without the decorator syntactic sugar, if you wish:

 .. code-block:: python
    :linenos: